-Mechanics of Materials Fall 2023

-EGM 3520 Section 158N

-Lecture: Monday/Wednesday/Friday, PSY 0130, 9:35 am - 10:25 am (3rd Period) Office Hours: Monday/Wednesday/Friday, NEB 133, 10:30 am - 11:30 am

-Professor

-Douglas Spearot, Ph.D.
-Email: dspearot@ufl.edu Phone: 352-392-6747 Office: NEB 133

-Teaching Assistants

-Graduate and undergraduate TAs and their office hours will be communicated through Canvas.
+Mechanics of Materials Fall 2024 EGM 3520 Section 158N Lecture: Monday/Wednesday/Friday, MAE-A 303, 8:30 am - 9:20 am (2nd Period) Office Hours: Monday/Wednesday/Friday, MAE-A 310, 9:30 am - 10:30 am Professor Douglas Spearot, Ph.D.
+Email: dspearot@ufl.edu Phone: 352-392-6747 Office: MAE-A 310 Teaching Assistants Graduate and undergraduate TAs and their office hours will be communicated through Canvas.
+Course Description Introduction to stress and strain, stress-strain-temperature relations and mechanical properties of materials.

-Course Description

-Introduction to stress and strain, stress-strain-temperature relations and mechanical properties of materials.
 Analysis of systems subjected to axial load, torsion load and bending.
 Design concepts, indeterminate structures and applications.

-Course Pre-Requisites

-EGM 2511 (not EGM 2500) and MAC 2313

-Engineering Mechanics: Statics and Analytical Geometry/Calculus III

-Course Objectives

-The purpose of this course is to provide students with the means to analyze and design load bearing structures including machines.
-Upon completion of this course, each student should have:

-- 1. A basic understanding of engineering mechanics and the ability to apply this understanding to analyze and solve a given problem. - 2.
+Course Pre-Requisites EGM 2511 (not EGM 2500) and MAC 2313 Engineering Mechanics: Statics and Analytical Geometry/Calculus III Course Objectives The purpose of this course is to provide students with the means to analyze and design load bearing structures including machines.
+Upon completion of this course, each student should have: - 1.
+A basic understanding of engineering mechanics and the ability to apply this understanding to analyze and solve a given problem. - 2.
 A basic understanding of material properties and mechanical deformation. - 3.
 The ability to apply advanced science and engineering principles in the design and analysis of structures to support loads within a given limit of safety.

-Required Textbooks and Software

-Mechanics of Materials, Seventh Edition

-Beer, F.P.; Johnston, Jr., E.R.; DeWolf, J.T.; and Mazurek, D.F.
+Required Textbooks and Software Mechanics of Materials, Seventh Edition Beer, F.P.; Johnston, Jr., E.R.; DeWolf, J.T.; and Mazurek, D.F.

 The eighth edition of this textbook is sufficient, but it is the student's responsibility to confirm that problems assigned from the seventh edition are consistent with those in the eighth edition.

-Professional Component (ABET)

-EGM 3520 supports several program outcomes enumerated in the Mission Statement of the Department of Mechanical & Aerospace Engineering (MAE).
+Professional Component (ABET) EGM 3520 supports several program outcomes enumerated in the Mission Statement of the Department of Mechanical & Aerospace Engineering (MAE).
 Specific MAE program outcomes supported by this course include being able to work professionally in the area of mechanical systems, including the design and realization of such systems.

-Relation to Program Outcomes (ABET)

-Outcome Coverage

-1) An ability to identify, formulate, and solve complex engineering problems by applying principles of High

-engineering, science, and mathematics

-2) An ability to apply engineering design to produce solutions that meet specified needs with consideration Low of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors 3) An ability to communicate effectively with a range of audiences 4) An ability to recognize ethical and professional responsibilities in engineering situations and make Low informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts 5) An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives 6) An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions 7) An ability to acquire and apply new knowledge as needed, using appropriate learning strategies

-^{}Coverage is given as high, medium, or low.
+Relation to Program Outcomes (ABET) Outcome Coverage 1) An ability to identify, formulate, and solve complex engineering problems by applying principles of High engineering, science, and mathematics 2) An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors Low 3) An ability to communicate effectively with a range of audiences Low 4) An ability to recognize ethical and professional responsibilities in engineering situations and make Low informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts 5) An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives 6) An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions 7) An ability to acquire and apply new knowledge as needed, using appropriate learning strategies Coverage is given as high, medium, or low.
 An empty box indicates that this outcome is not addressed by this course.
+Assessment Methods Your grade for this course will be determined based on your performance on homework, quizzes, and exams as follows: Homework (weekly assignments) 12.5% Your 2 lowest homework assignments will be dropped.